motherjones/story-tools/README.md

 #### 2. Make a copy of the tool

 Create a new private repo under the Mother Jones account ([how-to](https://help.github.com/articles/create-a-repo/)).
-Name it with the slug of your story + the name of the tool, i.e.: [rape-statutes-map-table](https://github.com/motherjones/rape-statutes-map-table).

 <p align="center">
   <img width="75%" src="https://raw.githubusercontent.com/motherjones/story-tools/master/new-repo.png" alt="screenshot"/>
 </p>

+Name it with the slug of your story + the name of the tool, i.e.: [rape-statutes-map-table](https://github.com/motherjones/rape-statutes-map-table).

-Duplicate the tool and push to the new repo ([how to](https://help.github.com/articles/duplicating-a-repository/)).
+Now you're going to make a copy of the tool you want to use and stick it in the new repo. ([how to](https://help.github.com/articles/duplicating-a-repository/)).
 Here's a screenshot of all the commands you'll need (replacing your repo names as needed).
 The portions that are blacked out are messages back from the terminal.

 <p align="center">
   <img src="https://raw.githubusercontent.com/motherjones/story-tools/master/terminal.jpg" alt="screenshot"/>